 Glossary for The Quantum Thief / The Fractal Prince / Jean le Flambeur

 This page is a copy of the deleted Wikipedia page.
-It’s up here because it was super useful.
-If you feel there are terms I could add to it, leave a comment :) And while you’re at it, you could try my Science Fiction page.
+I'm afraid there's no Wiki-like ability for you to edit this, but if you leave a comment with an addition/change/suggestion, I will add it!
+And while you’re at it, you could try my Science Fiction page.

 Agoras, similar to their Greek namesake, are public places in the Oubliette where gevulot is overridden.
 Thus, anyone who is in an agora can be seen by everyone in the vicinity, even by persons outside of the agora.
 This makes agoras popular places to meet people.